chalmers-revere/opendlv.core/usecases/recording.1opencvcamera.scott2/README.md

-This folder provides the instructions for recording with proxy-camera, which can be executed from a docker-compose file to start all micro-services to record video streams from three OpenCV cameras with lossless H264 compression.
-It is assumed that git, Docker, and Docker Compose are installed and all the three cameras are properly connected.
-To install Docker, follow the tutorial: https://docs.docker.com/engine/installation/linux/ubuntulinux/
+This folder provides the instructions for video recording with a single OpenCV camera.
+A docker-compose file is provided to start all micro-services to record video streams from the OpenCV camera with lossless H264 compression.
+It includes three services: odsupercomponent, opendlv-core-system-proxy-camera (or proxy-camera for short), and odrecorderh264. odsupercomponent is used for software component lifecycle management in OpenDaVINCI. proxy-camera activates the camera and odrecorderh264 records the video.
+It is assumed that git, Docker, and Docker Compose are installed and the camera is properly connected.
+To install Docker, follow the tutorial: https://docs.docker.com/engine/installation/linux/ubuntulinux/.

 ### Prepare proxy-camera